sense 1v

 Hanno rubato la gioielleria la scorsa notte.
 (Alessandro Manzoni, I Promessi Sposi)

-rubàre : to steal
+rubare : to steal

 ru||re : (accento grave)

-Indicative mood (Indicativo) of the verb rubàre
+indicativo rubare.
+Indicative mood of the verb rubare

 Tempo semplice